GSoC SubOrg Guidelines

 Let’s look into that in more detail:

-Besides these deadlines, as a sub-org admin, you will have to keep track of all your students and mentors, following how they are doing with their projects and making sure they communicate regularly.
+Besides these deadlines, as a sub-org admin, you will have to keep track of all your contributors and mentors, following how they are doing with their projects and making sure they communicate regularly.

 To add your own, you will have to create a pull-request to our repository following the template.
 Take a look at how others have done it before.
 The admins and other members will review your ideas and provide feedback.
 Once done, they will be merged and displayed on our website.

-It’s also possible that a student comes up with their own ideas!
-That’s OK, the only limitation is that either the student or the admin will have to find a mentor for that idea who is familiar with the programming language, the repository, and the idea in itself.
+It’s also possible that a contributor comes up with their own ideas!
+That’s OK, the only limitation is that either the contributor or the admin will have to find a mentor for that idea who is familiar with the programming language, the repository, and the idea in itself.

 For each project idea you need to have at least two mentors that are committed to participate in the programme.
 The mentors need most importantly be familiar with the repository, normally they are real core-contributors, they need to be familiar with the idea and have some idea on how that could be implemented.

-Though we are not too strict about the availability of the mentors, we suggest they are at least one hour per day - in a non-crazy hour for student and mentor - at the chat room of the organisation.
-So the student can ask the questions needed on the organisation room.
-This can also be done via e-mail, but we believe the students need to familiarise with the rest of the community.
+Though we are not too strict about the availability of the mentors, we suggest they are at least one hour per day - in a non-crazy hour for contributor and mentor - at the chat room of the organisation.
+So the contributor can ask the questions needed on the organisation room.
+This can also be done via e-mail, but we believe the contributors need to familiarise with the rest of the community.
 (Plus others can help if the mentors are unavailable).

 Oh, and yes! you as an admin can also be a mentor.
 And don’t forget to tell them to read Google’s mentor guide.